 I am part of the Miksang Institute for Contemplative Photography.
 Even though our experience as human beings varies very much, our perception of everyday life and its expression through photography can have a uniquely connecting effect.
 It is a nonverbal, visual, and sensual kind of language.

 I have been an architect for over 25 year now, and I’ve always been a keen and enthusiastic photographer.
 About a decade ago, I discovered Miksang photography.
 My Canadian teacher Michael Wood was teaching a workshop in Cologne at that time.
 I was hooked immediately.
 I enjoyed this wonderful play with my perception.
 Since then, I’ve always carried my camera with me.
 I went to several more workshops in the Netherlands and in the USA, I translated texts and material for the courses into German.
 In 2012, I formally became a Miksang teacher, the only one in Germany.
-I am offering three consecutive workshops plus periodic practice days for participants who would like to intensify their experience and exchange ideas.
+I am offering four consecutive workshops plus periodic practice days for participants who would like to intensify their experience and exchange ideas.

 The Tibetan word miksang literally means “good eye” or “clean eye”.
 It is a school of seeing clearly.
 For me, contemplative photography brings a personal and professional benefit.
 In Miksang, we learn to free our view from preexisting concepts.
 This approach to photography aims to make us more secure in perceiving things.